-The Commission considers that the Proposed Rule is not likely to adversely impact AEMO's ability to manage system security and may, by contrast, enhance its ability to manage system security.
-This is because the Commission considers the Proposed Rule:
+The Commission considers that removing AEMO's rights to LNG storage capacity and liberalising the use of the Dandenong facility is not likely to adversely impact AEMO's ability to manage system security and may, by contrast, enhance its ability to manage system security.
+This is because these changes:

-- would likely provide greater opportunity for faster liquefaction (refill) of the Dandenong LNG storage facility; - retains regulatory arrangements assisting AEMO with its management of system security if required; and - does not impact the intervention powers of AEMO, the Victorian Government and ESV.
+- will likely provide greater opportunity for faster liquefaction (refill) of the Dandenong LNG storage facility; - will not impact regulatory arrangements assisting AEMO with its management of system security if required; and - will not impact the intervention powers of AEMO, the Victorian Government and ESV.